-Some scholarships may be combined with others but each scholarship has its own application requirements, stipulations and restrictions.
+Some scholarships may be combined with others but each scholarship has its own qualifications, requirements, and deadlines.
 Failure to meet these conditions may result in forfeiture of the scholarship.

 Disbursements are divided equally between the two semesters.
 Students will receive the highest of all awarded institutional scholarships.
-For complete details on the scholarships, please contact the MACU Financial Aid Office, visit the University's website, or visit the financial aid section located in the online MACU catalog.
+For complete details on the scholarships, please contact the MACU Financial Aid Office, visit the University's website, or visit the financial aid section located in the MACU catalog.

-• Academic Merit Scholarships.
-Awarded based on a student's academic achievement- GPA and SAT/ ACT/CLT scores.

-- Alumni Scholarship.
+- Academic Merit Scholarships.
+Awarded based on a student's academic achievement- GPA and/ or SAT/ ACT/CLT scores. - Alumni Scholarship.
 Awarded to dependents of a Roanoke Bible College or Mid-Atlantic Christian University alumni. - Athletic Leadership Scholarship.
 Awarded to students who participate in one of the MACU athletic teams under the direction of the Athletic Director and coaches. - Bible Bowl Scholarship.
-Awarded for participation in state, regional, and national conventions sponsored by the Churches of Christ/ Christian Churches including specific Bible Bowl tournaments. - Commuter Scholarship.
+Awarded for participation in state, regional, and national conventions sponsored by the Christian Church/Churches of Christ including specific Bible Bowl tournaments. - Campus Visit Scholarship.
+Awarded to students who complete an official campus visit. - Commuter Scholarship.
 Awarded to students who plan to commute to campus instead of living in university housing. - Fellowship Scholarship.
-Awarded to students who are a member of the fellowship of churches that support Mid-Atlantic Christian University. - Mid-Atlantic Christian University Foundation Scholarships.
+Awarded to students who are a member of the fellowship of churches that support Mid-Atlantic Christian University and/or are a member of a Christian Church/ Churches of Christ church. - Mid-Atlantic Christian University Foundation Scholarships.
 Annual awards from Mid-Atlantic Christian University's scholarship endowment, with varying eligibility criteria. - Lighthouse Scholarship.
 Awarded to students who show excellence in Christian character. - Luke 2:52 Scholarships.
 A limited number of half tuition scholarships are available. - Military Appreciation Scholarship.
-Awarded to any active duty or retired service member, spouse, or direct dependents. - Seniors Citizen Scholarships.
+Awarded to any active duty or retired service member, spouse, or direct dependents.
+Students who enroll in the ROTC Program may also be eligible for this scholarship. - Seniors Citizen Scholarships.
 All students 55 and older will receive a scholarship equivalent to 40% of total tuition costs.